qwikifiers/qwik-ui/CONTRIBUTING.md

 ### 5. Make sure you add / modify tests

 Run either command to make sure there aren't any errors.
-Both commands run the Playwrigth tests, but the second one will open Playwrigth in [UI mode](https://playwright.dev/docs/test-ui-mode)
+Both commands run the Playwright tests, but the second one will open Playwright in [UI mode](https://playwright.dev/docs/test-ui-mode)

 ```shell
 pnpm test.pw.headless --skip-nx-cache